The 'Mother of the World'

 - Creative Outreach: Creative expression has become paramount to Egyptians.
 Since the Arab Spring, street artists have splashed their opinions across metropolitan areas.
-OM Egypt values training Egyptians to use art, sports and drama for ministry, proclaiming the Gospel through creative projects.
+OM Egypt values training Egyptians to use art, sports and drama for ministry, proclaiming the Bible through creative projects.

 - Training and Leadership Development: New team members participate in a one- or two-year training program, allowing them to develop language and cultural competence as well as learn effective ministry tools.
 Long-term workers have access to continued development courses through OM International and other organisations.

 - Arab to Arab Outreach: To help spread the Word of God across the Middle East and North Africa, OM Egypt organises short-term outreaches to other Arab countries for young adults.

 - Refugee Work: OM Egypt reaches out to refugees through meeting physical needs (ex: blankets, food, milk) and providing access to books to improve literacy.

 - Literature Publication: OM Egypt funded production and publication of books on the topic of Christian faith for non-believers.